 Most tax payers even after using all the tax saving sections would be able to claim tax benefit up to Rs 6 to 6.5 Lakhs.

-Below is the recap of all tax saving sections for FY 2017-18:
+Below is the recap of all tax saving sections:

 Section 80C/80CCC/80CCD: Investment in EPF, ELSS, PPF, FD, NPS, NSC, Pension Plans, Life Insurance, SCSS, SSA and NPS.
 Also includes Home Loan Principal repayment, Tuition Fees, Stamp Duty (Best Tax Saving Investments u/s 80C)